 Whether you are going to spend $50,000, $150,000 or $350,000 for that first or fifth RV, you need to look at it a bit “differently” before you purchase.
 This is especially important if you are new to RVing, moving to another class of RV, or are moving from no slides to one with 3–4 slides, or even a full-wall slide.
 It is even more important if you plan to fulltime or just live in it for long periods of extended travel.
-You can put up with nearly any inconvenience for a couple of weeks but not several months!
+You can put up with nearly any inconvenience for a few days or even a week, but not several months!

 Walk into any new RV and you will likely see various decorative accessories— i.e., vases, scarves, flowers, etc.—all tastefully placed to enhance the “look” when you walk through.
 I confess, our RV no longer looks like the showroom model and yours won’t either.
 As shown here, your “stuff” needs to be usable and accessible and cannot be totally put away after each usage.
 Just for breakfast, you need that coffee pot, toaster oven, paper towels, and trash can to all be accessible.
 Do you have room in that new RV?
 Is there ample counter space?
 Note that I am not talking about storing these things but do you have room to actually have the things available that you need to use when you are cooking breakfast—or any other chore inside the RV?